-This aerobic exercise strengthens the heart by helping it to become larger; making it more efficient in pumping — which leads to better blood flow throughout your body.
-According to the American Heart Association, thirty minutes of swimming a day can reduce coronary heart disease in women by 30 to 40 percent.
+Swimming is an aerobic exercise that strengthens the heart by helping it become larger; a bigger heart is better at pumping, which moves blood through your body faster.
+According to Swim Strong Foundation, swimming 30 minutes per day can reduce coronary heart disease in women by 30-40%.
 Regular aerobic exercise can reduce blood pressure.
-Studies have also shown that aerobic exercise like swimming can also keep the layer of cells lining your arteries flexible and in good shape.
+Studies show aerobic exercise like swimming can keep the layer of cells lining your arteries flexible and in good shape.

-During physical activities, our lungs send oxygen to our muscles.
-The larger the lungs, the more oxygen our muscles receive.
-Strong, healthy lungs not only improve sports performance but prevent injuries and improves overall wellness.
 Low lung capacity results in less oxygen entering the bloodstream and reaching the cells.
-Aerobic exercise like swimming is excellent for building lung capacity.
 During aerobic exercise, your heart rate increases alongside your lung efficiency.
-Swimming is an aerobic exercise as it activates the large muscle groups that require large volumes of oxygen to perform their task.
+Swimming is an aerobic exercise as it activates large muscle groups that need large amounts of oxygen to perform their task.

 When it comes to weight loss, using more oxygen yields more results.
-The fact that swimming exercises your heart, all of your other muscles and increases the heart rate in doing so means your body burns more oxygen which in turn, burns more calories.
-This is what makes swimming for weight loss the best option.
+Swimming exercises your heart and other muscles.
+It also increases your heart rate, which burns more oxygen and in turn, more calories.
+These are some reasons why swimming is the best exercise option for weight loss.

 The Total Fitness Package